 Students who are placed on Academic Warning must enroll in, and earn a satisfactory grade in, the following courses:

-1. Legal Analysis & Methods (must be taken no later than the fall semester of the student's second year)
+- Legal Analysis & Methods (must be taken in fall semester of the student’s second year.

-9. Fundamentals of Law (must be taken in the student’s final semester)
+- Fundamentals of Law I and II (must be taken in the student’s final year)

-With the exception of Legal Analysis & Methods (which must be taken no later than the fall semester of the second year) and Fundamentals of Law (which must be taken in the student’s final semester), these courses may be taken at any time prior to graduation and they serve as a substitute for the Base Menu requirements that are applicable to students who are not on Academic Warning.
+With the exception of Legal Analysis & Methods, Advanced Legal Analysis, and Fundamentals of Law I & II, these courses may be taken at any time prior to graduation.
 Students on Academic Warning remain subject to all other graduation requirements.

 Students who receive an unsatisfactory grade in the above courses must participate in the Academic Support Program and are required to repeat the course in which the unsatisfactory grade was received.